0xMenna01/vdf/README.md

 # Verifiable Delay Function with Trapdoor (Rust Implementation)

 This repository hosts an ongoing Rust implementation of the Verifiable Delay Function (VDF) with a trapdoor, as introduced by Benjamin Wesolowski.
-The objective is to create a reliable and efficient VDF solution suitable for ink smart contracts.
+The objective is to implement a reliable and efficient VDF solution suitable for ink smart contracts.
 These smart contracts are part of parachains built on top of Substrate, a framework for building interoperable blockchains.

 ## Introduction